sonnyvesali/sovesali/README.md

 - 👀 I’m interested in Open Sourcing Music Rights through Smart Contracts
 - 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on any open source program that I can contribute to!
-- 📫 How to reach me: Twitter: SoVesali, email: sonny.vesali@protonmail.com
+- 📫 How to reach me: Twitter: sovesali, email: sonny.vesali@pm.me

 <!---
 sovesali/sovesali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.